 Lay the shirt down on a flat surface.
 Hold the centre either with a rod or simply with your hands and twist it.

 This step is more crucial than you think – it will determine the outcome of your shirt.
 Once your shirt takes the shape of a pie like this, carefully remove whatever it is that is holding the centre.
 Make sure you don’t ruin the form.

 Put rubber bands like in the picture.
 Halfway through putting the rubber bands on, carefully turn the shirt over and continue putting on more rubber bands.
 The idea is to keep the shirt flat – no parts are bulging or higher than the others.

 Now is the time to dye it.
 Place the shirt on a paper plate for easier flipping later on.

-Start with the lighter colours first.
+Start with the lighter colors first.
 Imagine that you are working with a real pie chart.
-Starting with the center, squeeze one colour out on 1/3 “pie” of the shirt.
+Starting with the center, squeeze one color out on 1/3 “pie” of the shirt.
 Do this in a steady manner to have a nice design.

-Then colour the second and third pie with the two other dyes.
-Overlap the colours to make sure no whites will be left.
+Then color the second and third pie with the two other dyes.
+Overlap the colors to make sure no whites will be left.
 Remember that some parts of the shirt are hidden.

-When done, place the shirt in a ziploc and close it tight.
-Let the colours sit and bond properly with the fabric for 24 hours.
+When done, place the shirt in a Ziploc and close it tight.
+Let the colors sit and bond properly with the fabric for 24 hours.
 If you can’t wait that long, you can check it after 8 hours.